johndatserakis/koa-vue-notes-api/readme.md

 ### sql

 I provided the sql code here you'll need when creating your database.
 I was hoping to find a nice database-migration library for node - but unfortunately I came up empty-handed.
-I tried TJ's - but I think it's not really supported anymore - didn't work for me using the latest Node syntax.
+I tried TJ's - but I think it's not really supported anymore - didn't work for me using the latest Node and ES6/7 syntax.
 I'm keeping my eye out for one - let me know if you use one you like.

 ### static